Strawberry-Cream Cheese Brownies

 Makes 16 brownies

-Most of us don't keep whole wheat pastry flour in the pantry, so don't be afraid to substitute all-purpose flour instead.
+If you don't keep whole wheat pastry flour in the pantry, don't be afraid to substitute all-purpose flour instead.
 We tested the brownies using only all-purpose flour, and they turned out perfectly.